This page contains Beanbags exercises 1-4, which help to develop fine motor skills, eye-hand coordination, and visual motor integration.

 Cut two pieces of cloth, about 9 by 4 inches (24 x 10 centimeters).
-Fold each piece double, and then sew two sides together so that two little bags of 4½ by 4 inches (12 x 10 centimeters) are formed.
+Fold each piece double, then sew two sides together to form two little bags of 4½ by 4 inches (12 x 10 centimeters).
 Then fill the bags with dried beans, maize, corn, or rice before sewing up the open side.
 Note that the bags should not be filled too tight.

 One can also use Koosh balls to do this exercise.